intrepidkarthi/MLmobileapps/Chapter3/README.md

 Once you have your models, just import them into the Xcode project.
 The current setup looks for a particular set of models (wave, udnie, rain_princess, and la_muse)

-## License
-Copyright (c) 2018 Michael Ramos.
-MIT on any of my code, but you'll need to abide by the Licences of the libraries used (FST, tf-coreml)